Frequently Asked Questions

 Is your equipment electrically tested?

-All of our equipment is checked and maintained on a regular basis to ensure it is safe to operate under normal conditions.
+All of our equipment is checked and maintained on a regular basis following PAT guidelines to ensure that it is safe to operate under normal conditions.
 If any faults are found, the items are immediately removed from our rig and sent away for professional repair.
+PAT certificates are available for all of the band's standard equipment.

 Set Times